 How they Work

-Place a shower fizzy near the bath tub or shower drain.
+Place a shower fizzy near the tub or shower drain.
 The hot water splashing down from your shower dissolves the steamer tablet.
 As the steamer starts to melt, the essential oil fragrance is released into the steam which is inhaled.
+The chemical-free scents diffused in the steam bring relaxation and stress relief or can energize and invigorate.

 Your shower is basically transformed into an essential oil inhaler, treating you with therapeutic oils.